rmaia/pavo/index.md

 The manuscript describing the package has been published and is free to access:

-Maia R., Eliason C.M., Bitton P.-P., Doucet S.M. and Shawkey M.D.
+Maia R, Eliason CM, Bitton P-P, Doucet SM, Shawkey MD.
 2013.
 **pavo: an R Package for the analysis, visualization and organization of spectral data.**
 *Methods in Ecology and Evolution* 4(10):609-613. [doi: 10.1111/2041-210X.12069] (http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12069/abstract)